Luxato/Free-Cardsort/README.md

-# Preview
+# Live Preview
-Preview is available here http://cardsort.nabytky.sk/
+Live preview is available here http://cardsort.srv91.stranovsky.cloud/

 ![alt tag](http://showcase.stranovsky.sk/github/freecardsort.jpg)

 # What is cardsort?
 Card sorting is a technique in user experience design in which a person tests a group of subject experts or users to generate a dendrogram (category tree) or folksonomy.
 It is a useful approach for designing information architecture, workflows, menu structure, or web site navigation paths.

+More information can be seen in the paper http://cardsort.srv91.stranovsky.cloud/20171746_Lukas_Stranovsky.pdf

 # Server requirements
 PHP 7